-The Property Each Covers
+The Property That Each Plan Covers

 Wills Require Probate

-Property passing under the terms of a last will and testament requires probate to transfer to a living beneficiary.
-Property passing under the terms of a living trust avoids probate.
-The trust's terms are the mechanism by which the assets it holds can move to a new individual's ownership.
+Property passing under the terms of a last will and testament requires probate to legally transfer to living beneficiaries.
+This includes property that's directed to a testamentary trust because the probate process essentially forms this trust.

+Property passing under the terms of both revocable and irrevocable living trusts avoids probate.
+The trust's terms are the mechanism by which its assets can move into a new, living individual's ownership.

 Trusts Provide for Life and Death